 “Mind if I nip home to feed the dogs?”

 There are a few obvious things you shouldn’t say to a labouring woman (see above) but all women and circumstances are different so what will drive one woman crazy won’t raise an eyebrow from another.

-The key is to be supportive, give encouragement (you’re doing great) rather than sympathy or empathy (“I know how you feel” probably won’t go down well … ) and be there completely.
+The key is to be supportive, give encouragement (“you’re doing great”) rather than attempt sympathy or empathy (“I know how you feel” probably won’t go down well) and be there completely.

 It won’t help her to know that you’re tired, bored, your back hurts or you’re missing the game!